 - Dividends are reinvested in additional shares.

-Type of ETF - Most Significant
+- Type of ETF: Most Significant

-% initial equity investment - Significant
+- % initial equity investment: Significant

-Frequency of Assessment - insignificant
+- Frequency of Assessment: insignificant

-In fact, the two significant variables, type of ETF and % initial equity investment account for 94% of the variation that we see in the rate of return (for the statistically minded the adjusted r-square value is 0.937)
+In fact, the two significant variables, type of ETF and % initial equity investment, account for 94% of the variation that we see in the rate of return (for the statistically minded the adjusted r-square value is 0.937)

 Note that a significant cash shortfall was observed when investing in SPY and XLU which occurred at every level of assessment frequencies and with initial equity investments as low as 50%.
-However, there was no cash shortfalls when investing in XLE regardless of assessment frequency or % initial equity investment.
+However, there were no cash shortfalls when investing in XLE regardless of assessment frequency or % initial equity investment.

 The SPY and XLU experienced a similar bull run from late 2002 to late 2007, but the increase was not as dramatic.
 XLU grew 191.4% and SPY grew 100.4%.
 So, because XLE is a higher beta stock, it resulted in a higher rate of price increase, allowing AIM to capture more profits.
-This resulted in sufficient cash in the coffers to take advantage of multiple buy signals during the steep market decline from late 2008 to mid 2009.
+This resulted in sufficient cash in the coffers to take advantage of multiple buy signals during the steep market decline from late 2008 to mid-2009.